zszazi/Deep-learning-in-cloud/README.md

 * Also get to know where you can [**deploy**](https://github.com/zszazi/Deep-learning-in-cloud/blob/master/README.md#deploy-your-model-as-a-web-app) your model to serve millions of people

-* :new: List of [**MLOps Platforms**](https://github.com/zszazi/Deep-learning-in-cloud/blob/master/README.md#mlops-platforms) for complete Machine Leaning LifeCycle  :recycle:
+* :new: List of [**MLOps Platforms**](https://github.com/zszazi/Deep-learning-in-cloud/blob/master/README.md#mlops-platforms) for complete Machine Learning LifeCycle  :recycle:

 * Check out the **free credits** and [**Perks/offer**](https://github.com/zszazi/Deep-learning-in-cloud/blob/master/README.md#perks-and-offers) section to get some free gpu hours